 The key is helping a person develop new thinking patterns and behaviors to better respond to various experiences or emotions as they come up.

 Somatic trauma healing therapy focuses on a person’s physical and mental connection during treatment and can be done in both an individual and a group therapy setting.
 This type of trauma therapy can be used to help address both physical and psychological symptoms of certain mental health issues, including:

 Somatic experiencing therapy can also benefit those who have tried, but not found success with, more traditional treatment methods after a traumatic experience.
 These treatments can include those for physical pain, digestive disorders, sleep problems, and other medical issues.
 The idea of using somatic techniques is that once physical symptoms are resolved, most people will find it is easier to address psychological symptoms through the use of somatic therapy techniques.

 Somatic therapy aims to engage a person’s body as a therapy technique and draw from the basic functions of the nervous system during treatment.
 Somatic psychology, the theory from which somatic therapy is derived, includes the following primary concepts.

-Grounding is a body-based technique that refers to a person’s ability to experience themselves as embodied in the moment.
-This somatic approach involves a person sensing their physical form, engaging their senses, feeling their feet on the earth, and ultimately, calming down their nervous system.
+Grounding techniques refer to a person’s ability to experience themselves as embodied in the moment.
+The somatic therapy approach involves a person sensing their physical form, engaging their senses, feeling their feet on the earth, and ultimately, calming down their nervous system.

 Boundary development entails having an individual focus on the present moment, empowering them to stay responsive to their changing needs, and develop clear boundaries.
 It helps one respond in a way that feels strong and protected.